 Australia is a fascinating country.
 Due to its isolation from the rest of the world, it is home to hundreds of animal species and many thousands of plants that are not found anywhere else on the planet.

-By area, Australia is the sixth largest country in the world, and it also a continent.
+By area, Australia is the sixth-largest country in the world, and it is also a continent.